StreetProofApp/StreetProof/support.md

 To add or edit pins, go to Settings → Map Options and tap "Add/Edit Pins."
 This brings you back to the map in pin-editing mode.
 The dropdown at the top lets you switch between red and yellow before placing a pin.
 Tap an existing pin to delete it, or tap and hold to drag it to a new location.
 Tap the X to exit pin-editing mode.

 **How does the app decide what activity type to save (run, walk, or ride)?**
-The activity type is set in Settings → Workout Options.
-The default is run; whatever you have selected there is what every new workout will be saved as.
+The default activity type is Run.
+This can be changed to Walk or Ride in in Settings → Workout Options.
+Whatever you have selected there is what every new workout will be recorded as.

 **My workout finished but the route isn't showing in Apple Fitness yet.
 What's going on?**
 Route syncing sometimes takes a few minutes, especially after a Watch-only workout — give it time before assuming something's wrong.
 Don't delete the workout from Apple Fitness just because the route is missing.
 If the route still hasn't appeared after a while, make sure your Apple Watch is near your iPhone (for Watch-only workouts), open both StreetProof and the StreetProof Watch app, and try the Route Recovery tool in Settings → Support.
 If those don't work, restarting both devices usually does the trick.